10 Of The Best Chess Openings For Black – ChessForSharks

 8. French Defense

-The French Defense is a very popular response to 1.e4 by white.
-The French Defense is a very solid opening that is played on all levels, from amateur chess to high-level chess.
+The French Defense is a very popular response to 1. e4 by White.
+It’s a very solid opening that is played on all levels, from amateur chess to high-level chess.

 Advanced Variation

-After 1.e4 e6, white goes on to play 2.d4, attacking the center of the board.
-Black then plays 2.d5.
-From here, it is clear that white wants to control the light central squares, and black is interested in establishing their grip on the dark central squares.
+From here, it’s clear that White wants to control the light central squares, and Black is interested in establishing their grip on the dark central squares.

 Exchange Variation